The gothic arcades of the Camposanto Cemetery in Pisa are decorated with some of the finest Renaissance frescoes in Italy.

 Further Frescoes in the Camposanto in Pisa

-The cycle of frescoes containing the “Stories of Pisan Saints” by Andrea Bonaiuti, Antonio Veneziano, and Spinello Aretino are generally more peaceful.
+The cycle of frescoes containing the “Stories of Pisan Saints” by Andrea Bonaiuti, Antonio Veneziano, and Spinello Aretino is generally more peaceful.

 Sarcophagi in the Camposanto

 Although the frescoes are the main attraction of the Camposanto, the galleries have several further artworks including many sarcophagi and sculptures.
-The 84 sarcophagi are mostly from Roman original that were repurposed by the rich in later centuries.
+The 84 sarcophagi are mostly Roman originals that were repurposed by the rich in later centuries.

 Several sculptures are also on display in the arcades while the chapels have a variety of reliquaries.
 In one is the lamp that supposedly inspired Galileo.
 It was replaced in the cathedral by a larger one that is often wrongly referred to as the Galileo lamp, as Galileo had already published his pendulum theory a few years earlier.